QuatschVirus/VLang/.github/ISSUE_TEMPLATE/internal-error-template.md

 ---

-*Error Message*
+## Error Message
 ```
 [paste the error message here, ideally make sure to keep the tick symbols]
 ```

-*Command*
+## Command
 `[command you started the compiler with]`

-*System and Version Information*
+## System and Version Information
 OS:

 Compiler Version:

 .NET version:

+---

-Please attach relevant files from your code
+Please attach relevant files from your code, and any information you think might also be relevant